Montana/prowl-oauth/README.md

 # prowl-oauth

-A Django application that utilizes the Prowl Oauth API.
+A Django application that utilizes the Prowl OAuth API.
+Written by Montana Mendy.